What to Expect When You're Expecting (film): Plot

-Jules struggles when trying to balance her pregnancy with her normal active life.
-After being told during the ultrasound that she is having a son, she has an ongoing argument with Evan over whether or not to have their son circumcised.
-During labor, she chooses not to have an epidural.
-She gives birth to a daughter they name Emerson, ending their debate.
-After giving birth, Jules and Evan get engaged.
+Jules struggles to balance her pregnancy with her normally physically active life.
+After being told during the ultrasound that she is having a son, she has an ongoing argument with Evan over whether or not to have him circumcised.
+During labor, she chooses not to have an epidural and gives birth to a daughter, ending their debate.
+They name their daughter Emerson Jane, and Evan asks Jules to marry him, which she accepts.